Activities in the area

 We are a Walkers Welcome establishment and with rivers, forest and upland moorland within easy reach your route and choices are unlimited.

 Common House Farm is only a mile’s walk from Hadrian’s Wall and you soon find yourself joining the footpath along the best preserved sections.
-We are close to the highest part of the walk, as well as the midway point, so we’re ideal for people walking the full length and transport can be arranged when your feet have had enough!
+We are close to the highest part of the walk, as well as the midway point, so we’re ideal for people walking the full length.
 The Hadrian’s Wall Bus offers a seasonal (April – October) service to link with other bus and train services, as well as calling at all the points of interest along the wall.
 This is an ideal way to enjoy linear walks or sightseeing along the route before returning by bus.
 There is also a good selection of walker and dog-friendly real ale country pubs in the area, many of which will have a real fire to rest by on colder days and a warm Northern welcome all year round.

 The South Tyne river is said to be one of the best salmon fishing river in England.
 Day permits can be purchased in Haltwhistle.